anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Authoritative actions of a local RA are limited and may not be sufficient for authorizing certification requests by pledges.
   Final authorization is done by an RA residing in the operator domain.

-* The target deployment domain already has an established certificate management approach that shall be reused to (e.g., in brownfield installations).

 ## Application Examples {#app-examples}